veasey/block-n-scroll/LOG.md

 11 06 2025
 Working on just displaying some data on a page, from DB data through to presenting to client. why is .env not copied into /var/www/html?

+---
+12 06 2025
+Env variables now read.
+Shown a template.
+Look into routing next, then hopefuly pulling and presented data.